SubhasmitaSw/Automatexcel/README.md

 *Document AI Api

+*Python Scripts

-*Machine Learning to train model to parse relevant texts for conversion.
+*Machine Learning to train model to parse relevant texts for conversion.(To be used)